kouprlabs/voltaserve/README.md

 After saving, you will be able to sign in.

-The core of the app is open source and available [here](https://github.com/kouprlabs/voltaserve-core).
+A fully functional app core is open source and available [here](https://github.com/kouprlabs/voltaserve-core).

 ### Mount the Drive on Your Computer